tototomate123/tuwunel/docs/troubleshooting.md

 dnsmasq can possibly work, but it does **not** support TCP fallback which can be problematic when receiving large DNS responses such as from large SRV records.
-If you still want to use dnsmasq, make sure you **disable** `dns_tcp_fallback` in conduwuit config.
+If you still want to use dnsmasq, make sure you **disable** `dns_tcp_fallback` in Tuwunel config.

-Raising `dns_cache_entries` in conduwuit config from the default can also assist in DNS caching, but a full-fledged external caching resolver is better and more reliable.
+Raising `dns_cache_entries` in Tuwunel config from the default can also assist in DNS caching, but a full-fledged external caching resolver is better and more reliable.